valodoment/FreemontBayProject/README.md

 * __FBC Taxi & Limousine Commission__: The operating agency of the in-mod taxis.

 ## Contributing
-Go to the `meta` folder, download the source kit at `sourcekit.zip`, unzip it, and open the source files in [Paint.net](https://www.paint.net/).
-Make sure you have a clear understanding on BeamNG skin-making.
-If you don't have such knowledge, click [here](https://www.youtube.com/watch?v=LqFkVR2FiYA) to learn about the art.

-Next, use the source files to create your FBPD, FBFS, or FB Taxi skin.
-Before you make it, however, you'll need to reference IRL photos of NYPD, FDNY, or NYC Taxi vehicles.
+Make sure you have a copy of BeamNG installed on your computer.
+Reference IRL photos of NYPD, FDNY, or NYC Taxi vehicles to make skins and configurations.
 Use [policecarwebsite.net](https://www.policecarwebsite.net/) or Google Images to find references.
+Getting started with contributing is easy for BeamNG modders - see [here](CONTRIBUTING.md) for more information.

 ## Credits